Department of Plant Science and Biotechnology

 The Department of Plant Science and Biotechnology (PS&B) started as an option (Botany) in the then Department of Biological Sciences, which later changed to Department of Applied and Environmental Biology in the Faculty of Science.

 It became a full-fledged department in 2015, with Prof. B.O.
-Green as the pioneer Head of department.
+Green as the pioneer Head of Department.

 Plant Science is required in diverse fields such as Agriculture, Natural product chemistry, Forestry, Horticulture, Pharmacology, Pharmacognosy, Ecotourism and Wood technology.
 Biotechnology simplifies understanding of all areas of Plant Science at the molecular level.